- November 3, 2018

 - Posted by: Oludotun Babayemi

-- Category: Africa Development, Economic Development, Nigeria Economy, Opinion
+- Categories: Africa Development, Economic Development, Nigeria Economy, Opinion

 Micro, Small and Medium Enterprises (MSMEs) in Nigeria account for 84% of the total labour force in the country and its contribution to the Nation’s Gross Domestic Product in nominal terms stood at 48.7%.
 (MSME Survey, 2013).
 However, the outcomes in terms of economic figures are still not lifting people out of poverty because MSME owners still live in the shadows of the State while the regulating agencies lack the will and capacity to provide intellectual capital for this promising sector.
 In the last few days, Cloneshouse Nigeria has been providing capacity building activities with four start-ups providing MSME support to over 200 other MSMEs in Ogun, Niger and Plateau state, through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Federal Ministry of Budget and National Planning Pro-Poor Growth and Promotion of Employment in Nigeria (SEDIN) Programme.
 In this article, I will discuss lessons learnt from my intense training on organizational development, and project management with Lead Resources, Plateau State Microfinance Development Agency (PLASMIDA), Technology Incubation Center in Niger State, and the African Youth Empowerment in Agriculture and Industrial Development (AYEAID).